 Programmers have Serbian mentality

-People say that we Serbs are building houses like we're going to live for thousands of years but we leave every day like it's our last.
-Most programmers are taking a similar approach when building apps.
+People say we Serbs are building houses like we're going to live for thousands of years but we live every day like it's our last.
+When developing apps, most programmers take a similar approach.

 How is that?

-I was working on a project which is a decade old and has more names in git blame than some companies employees.
-Code is written in the Zend PHP framework, and on the client-side, there were a bunch of script and style tags inside templates.
-In the beginning, I was disappointed with my assignment, but later when I started working inside that jungle of code it was kinda fun.
-Product folks promised us time for a total rewrite of the app after we finish tasks.
-For us, that meant only one thing - the end justifies the means.
+I was working on a ten-year-old project with more names in git blame than some companies' employees.
+The code was written in the Zend PHP framework, and there were a lot of script and style tags inside templates on the client side.
+I was initially disappointed with my assignment, but once I started working inside that jungle of code, it became kind of fun.
+Product folks promised us time for a complete rewrite of the app after we're done with the tasks.
+That meant only one thing to us: the end justifies the means.
 Do whatever is needed to make things work.
-It was so easy to understand each part of the app because all the code is in one place.
+Because all of the code is in one place, it was extremely simple to understand each component of the app.

-We always try to do tasks the best way possible, to make code decoupled, abstract, and as extensible as possible.
-Often, apps that we are working on are being abandoned or required once in a two years update.
-When we get back to some old project we're not going to be happy with the app state regardless.
-The first thing that we're going to notice is the code style that we changed over the years.
-Second, we're going to notice our lack of skills at that time.
-Third, our framework, library, or even language can be old, deprecated, or not popular anymore.
+We always strive to complete tasks in the most efficient manner possible, with code that is as decoupled, abstract, and extensible as possible.
+However, apps that we are developing are frequently abandoned or only required update once every two years.
+When we get back to some old project we're not going to be happy with the project regardless.
+The first thing we'll notice is the code style that has evolved over time.
+Second, we will become aware of our lack of skills at that time.
+Third, our framework, library, or even language may be outdated, deprecated, or no longer popular.

 So we shouldn't care?

 Of course not.
 We should continue what we're doing because that's what makes our job fun.
-But keep this in mind when you are working on something simple but you're trying to make it "smart".
-Don't try to solve problems that doesn't exist yet.
+However, keep this in mind when you are working on something simple but attempting to make it "smart".
+Don't try to solve problems that do not exist yet.